 Palestinian doctors said the two teens killed Wednesday were 15 and 16 years old.

-CNN adds an extra paragraph to repeat for a second time that the causalities were teenagers, and then emphasizes a third time their young ages, 15 and 16.
+CNN adds an extra paragraph to repeat for a second time that the causalities were teenagers, then emphasizes a third time their young ages, 15 and 16.

 A massive funeral with thousands of mourners was held in Gaza City for four people killed at the crossing Tuesday.

-For his part, Arafat met with Germ Chancellor Gerhard Schroeder in Gaza earlier Wednesday.
+For his part, Arafat met with German Chancellor Gerhard Schroeder in Gaza earlier Wednesday.
 Schroeder said he supported Palestinian aspirations for an independent state but urged Arafat not to make a unilateral declaration of independence.

-No mention is made of the fact that Prim Minister Barak also met with the German Chancellor.
+No mention is made of the fact that Prime Minister Barak also met with the German Chancellor.
 By neglecting this fact, CNN implies that Arafat is the only principal in the conflict making an effort to reach a ceasefire.